Fusion-Goettingen/XXX/README.md

 # Installation
 ## Installation of the core icp_cpp module
 Install the pip package icp_cpp with `pip install src/icp_cpp`.
-Third party C++ dependencies are installed automatically and same pip packages may have to be installed manually (sorry for that :/)
+Third party C++ dependencies are installed automatically and some pip packages may have to be installed manually (sorry for that :/)

 # Known problems:
 ## Pipeline.py: Segmentation fault (core dumped)